Atomic-tech-Shadow/Otaku-Nexus/replit.md

 - **2025-06-25**: Added image URL correction method in anime-sama-api.ts
 - **2025-06-25**: Added catalogue and seasons API routes
 - **2025-06-25**: Updated fallback anime data with authentic titles and images
-- **2025-06-25**: Migrated project from Replit Agent to Replit environment

 ### Critical Features
 1. **Image Display**: All anime images now use the correct CDN URLs